 If you want an L.L.Bean bag that’s even better for food storage, try this insulated tote.
 It comes recommended by Julie Lindenman, owner of an eponymous event-planning company, who says it does as good of a job at keeping cold food and drinks cold as a Yeti cooler — but at a fraction of the price.

-Though there’s lots of winter boots that you can buy from countless other brands to keep your feet dry, “Any other winter duck boot is just trying to copy what L.L.Bean perfected more than a century ago,” declares our deputy editor (and L.L.Bean fan) Maxine Builder.
+Though there are lots of winter boots that you can buy from countless other brands to keep your feet dry, “Any other winter duck boot is just trying to copy what L.L.Bean perfected more than a century ago,” declares Strategist editor (and L.L.Bean fan) Maxine Builder.
 And over and over again in our reporting, we’ve found that stylish women and men love the original, unlined Bean Boot for its durability and good looks.
 Fashion blogger Dana Landon says she’s “been wearing these for rain, slush, and mud since high school” because “they last forever.”
 Gardener and MasterClass instructor Ron Finley calls the Bean Boots his “go-to” for working in the yard, because “they’re comfortable, waterproof, made in the U.S., and look good.”
 He adds, “When things get muddy — you never have to worry about your socks getting wet.”
 And Builder says the original, unlined, six-inch Bean Boots she’s owned for at least a decade are “going strong, even after ski trips out West, brutal New England winters, and New York City’s aforementioned black holes of slush.”

-Former writer David Notis prefers this taller version of the Bean Boot, which also has a Thinsulate lining to lock in heat.
+Former Strategist writer David Notis prefers this taller version of the Bean Boot, which also has a Thinsulate lining to lock in heat.
 He’s had his pair for five years and loves to “break [them] out if it’s really snowy or rainy or slushy or whatever else.”
 New York deputy editor Alexis Swerdloff also owns a pair and says that they’re “as hardworking and practical as everyone says.”
 She likes that her navy boots “blend in to most outfits on days when I don’t feel like taking them off when I get to work.”